iSaxena-g/apigee-samples/extension-processor-grpc/README.md

     # Example assuming you are in the script's base directory
     LB_IP=$(gcloud compute forwarding-rules describe "$FORWARDING_RULE_NAME" --global --format="get(IPAddress)" --project="$PROJECT_ID")
-    LB_DOMAIN="$LB_IP.nip.io" # Or your CUSTOM_DOMAIN if you set it manually
+    LB_DOMAIN="$LB_IP.nip.io" # Or your CUSTOM_DOMAIN if you set it manually TOKEN=$(gcloud auth print-identity-token --impersonate-service-account=<SA used in the script or SA which has cloud run Invoker access>)

+    Note: Replace <SERVICE_ACCOUNT_EMAIL_OR_ID> with the email of a service account that has the necessary roles/run.invoker (Cloud Run Invoker) permission for your Cloud Run service, or with the service account used in the script (${SA_NAME}@${PROJECT_ID}.iam.gserviceaccount.com) if it has been granted roles/run.invoker.
+The user running this gcloud command must have roles/iam.serviceAccountUser on the service account being impersonated.

     grpcurl -import-path grpc-backend/examples/protos \
             -proto helloworld.proto \
+            -H "Authorization":"Bearer $TOKEN"
             "$LB_DOMAIN:443" \
             helloworld.Greeter/SayHello
     ```